Driving Capacity Evaluation for Older Adults

 For most people, driving represents freedom, control and competence.
-Driving enables most people to get to the places they want or need to go.
-Driving is a complex skill.
-Unfortunately, we don’t all retain the ability to drive a car throughout our lifetime.
+We don’t all retain the ability to drive a car throughout our lifetime.
 Physical disabilities, mental illness, medications, loss of vision or frailty can end anyone’s driving career prematurely.
-Not being able to drive is a hassle, but remember that safety is the most important issue – not just your safety, but the safety of others on the road.
+Not being able to drive is a hassle, but remember that safety is the most important issue, including the safety of others.

 The evaluation will: